 Here are 4 new trends to look out for in 2016

-Over the past couple of years I have been on the hunt for classically trained musicians who want to break through the mold.
+Over the past couple of years, I have been on the hunt for classically trained musicians who want to break through the mould.
 The trend that I see moving forward is musicians who crossover into electro, pop and Indie styles are leading the way in entertainment.
-Examples of this include electric violinists combining their performance with hip hop dancers, electric harpists joining forces with DJ’s, pop opera and pop acoustical string quartets to name a few.
+Examples of this include electric violinists combining their performance with hip hop dancers, electric harpists joining forces with DJs, pop opera and pop acoustical string quartets to name a few.

-Over the last 5 years, digital entertainment has been playing a greater role with the experience we want our audiences to have.
+Over the last 5 years, digital entertainment has been playing a greater role in the experience we want our audiences to have.
 Enhancing the environment around the talent is as important as the talent itself.
-My favorite ideas that I saw at the 2016 Special Event show in Orlando are:
+My favourite ideas that I saw at the 2016 Special Event show in Orlando are:

 1. 3D DJ Booth – Creates a visual experience through projected images and branding.

 2. LED-lit costumes on larger than life characters (i.e. stilt walkers)